Introduction to Info Source

 Background

-WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of WDBA.
-All Directors are approved by the Government of Canada with the Chair and President/CEO holding office for five years and the directors holding office for up to four years.
+WDBA is led by a Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of WDBA.
+All Directors are approved by the Government of Canada with the Chair and CEO holding office for five years and the directors holding office for up to four years.
 WDBA is located in Windsor, Ontario.

 Responsibilities